LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** It is recommended that for each program in the list, the same number of simulations, the same number of timesteps, and the same start\_year be used.
+**Notes of caution:** It is recommended that for each program in the list, the same number of simulations, the same start\_date and end\_date be used.
 It is critically important to double check that other variables are only different between when programs when intended.
 For example, in almost all cases LPR should be the same for all programs, unless the modelers is specifically evaluating the impact of using different LPR values.
 We do not recommend using more than 5-6 different programs simultaneously because the batch plots become quite crowded.
 When making new program files, a method library is available in the inputs template folder to help define the methods to be used.
 Always ensure that the program name is specified in three places: (i) as the text file name, (ii) as the dictionary name on line 1 of the text file, and (iii) as the program\_name in the text file, directly below the section that specifies which method dictionaries are to be used.

 ## program\_name